observablehq/framework/examples/loader-python-to-parquet/src/index.md

-# Python data loader to generate an Apache Parquet file
+# Python data loader to generate Apache Parquet

-Here’s a Python data loader that access records for over 91,000 dams from the [National Inventory of Dams](https://nid.sec.usace.army.mil/#/), limits the data to only four columns, then outputs an Apache Parquet file to standard out.
+Here’s a Python data loader that accesses records for over 91,000 dams from the [National Inventory of Dams](https://nid.sec.usace.army.mil/#/), limits the data to only four columns, then outputs an Apache Parquet file to standard out.

 ```python
 # Load libraries (must be installed in environment)